akunna1/End-Times-Counterfeit/README.md

 ## 📖 Overview

-**The Counterfeit** is a specialized theology web app for Christians who want to understand the roots of deception within the Church and discern the signs of end-times apostasy.
-It combines in-depth scriptural arguments, a unique world map of Christian persecution, and a growing forum for believers to share, question, and stand watch together.
+**The Counterfeit** is a focused theology web app for Christians who want to understand deception within the Church and discern the signs of end-times apostasy.
+It pairs deep scriptural arguments with an interactive map of global Christian persecution — plus a blog, newsletter, and forum to help believers test every spirit together.

 ---